 Outstanding accomplishments deserve recognition.
 The UCB Family Epilepsy Scholarship

-offers financial support to people living with epilepsy, their
+Program is celebrating 12 years of offering financial support to people living with epilepsy, their

 family members, and/or caregivers who demonstrate academic and personal excellence.